Kahle21/CCMP200CapstoneKahle/README.md

 The Lambda function is configured to use this layer.

-(If using Node.js instead of Python, the equivalent would typically be the sharp library.)
+If using Node.js instead of Python, an equivalent image library would typically be sharp.

 4.4 Optional Tools

 git – for cloning/pushing the repository.

 Postman or curl – to test the HTTP endpoint.

 5. Lambda Function Behavior

 File: lambda_function.py
 Runtime: Python 3.11
-Dependency: Pillow (provided via Lambda layer)
+Dependency: Pillow (via Lambda layer)

 5.1 Expected Event Format
-json
-Copy code
 {
   "bucket": "ccmp200-original-images-kahle",
   "key": "elepahnt.jpg",